helderscrolls/unit-testing-in-angular-workshop/README.md

 # Unit Testing in Angular Course
-This course is up to date.
+This workshop code is up to date.

 To get started, clone the repo or download it